1991 Japanese Grand Prix

 The 1991 Japanese Grand Prix (formally the XVII Fuji Television Japanese Grand Prix) was a Formula One motor race held at Suzuka on 20 October 1991.
 It was the fifteenth round of the 1991 Formula One season.
 The 53-lap race was won by McLaren driver Gerhard Berger after he started from pole position.
 His teammate Ayrton Senna finished second and Riccardo Patrese was third for the Williams team.
-The race would mark Mclaren's last one-two finish for six years until the 1997 European Grand Prix.
+The race would mark McLaren's last one-two finish for six years until the 1997 European Grand Prix.

 This was also Honda's last one-two finish until the 2019 Brazilian Grand Prix.
+Most notably, Senna's second-place-finish was sufficient to crown him World Champion for the third and final time in his career, having built an unassailable 22-point-lead over eventual runner-up Nigel Mansell with one round to spare.

 Pre-race

 Formula One moved to Japan with the fight for the title still open; this was the fifth year in a row that the title would be decided at the Suzuka circuit.
 Both championship contenders Ayrton Senna and Nigel Mansell knew exactly what they needed to do; Mansell had to win with help and Senna needed to beat Mansell.
 There were several changes to the driver lineup, the most notable being at Leyton House where Ivan Capelli had been replaced by young Austrian Karl Wendlinger, with Capelli being freed up as a spare driver for Ferrari if Alain Prost decided not to enter.
 It was the first time the Leyton House/March team had not entered with Capelli as a named driver since their return to the grid in 1987, during which time he had partnered Mauricio Gugelmin in every race from 1988 onwards.
 Elsewhere, AGS had run out of money and did not make the voyage to Japan, while fellow stragglers Coloni had hired local driver Naoki Hattori.
 Johnny Herbert was back behind the wheel of the Lotus after having missed a few races in the second half of the season due to Japanese Formula 3000 commitments.